Msamilikizoglu/FPGA-VHDL-VERILOG-ALU-RF-CU-Design-for-a-MCU/README.md

 Project Report is included as "Project Report.pdf" in turkish language.

 "Xilinx ISE Project Files.rar" is actually whole files of the ise project

+Contact me if you have any questions or willing to inform me: muhammedikizoglu@gmail.com